diz-vara/CarND-P5/README.md

 <img src="./output_images/05-colorless.png" width="200">

-But I didn't discard color completely (converting images to gray) - I just separated intensity and color information by converting images into the HLS color space.
+But I didn't discard color completely (converting images to grey) - I just separated intensity and color information by converting images into the HLS color space.

 To chose HOG parameters, I built a simple pipeline, consisting of feature generation and SVM training on a small subset (1000 images) of the data.

-Final desison was made basing not on accuracy only - but also on time required to calculate HOG features and train SVM.
+Final decision was made basing not on accuracy only - but also on time required to calculate HOG features and train SVM.

 Let me give you some examples (all of them - for window 32x32):

 ![Hog Table](output_images/hog_table.png)

-As you can see, configuration (9,4,4) gives slightly better resuls, but takes much longler to compute and to train.
+As you can see, configuration (9,4,4) gives slightly better results, but takes much longer to compute and to train.
 With window size 64x64 the result was (obviously) even better (accuracy 0.98) but it took 75 seconds to compute HOG features.

-So, finally I selected configuration with 11 orientations, 8 pixels per cell and 2 cels per block (last row in the table).
+So, finally I selected configuration with 11 orientations, 8 pixels per cell and 2 cells per block (last row in the table).

 Here is an example of HOG features for car image: